Zebra (Jack DeJohnette album)

 Zebra is an album by Jack DeJohnette featuring trumpeter Lester Bowie recorded in 1985 for the video program titled "Tadayuki Naito/Zebra" and released on the MCA label in 1989.

-The Allmusic review by Scott Yanow states, "The performances are moody and has its colorful moments...
+The AllMusic review of Zebra by Scott Yanow states: "The performances are moody and has its colorful moments...
 Superior background music, recommended mostly to Jack DeJohnette completists".
 The Penguin Guide to Jazz wrote that it was "Not really a jazz album at all, but well worth having for some striking atmospheric music."